The Amish in Illinois: 2024 Guide

 Bicycling is popular among Amish on the flat roads in the Arthur community area

-While Arthur Amish do not face quite the same external population pressures as Amish settlements in the east, farmland is still quite expensive, a factor that has affected occupational patterns in the community.
-Nonetheless, numerous Amish at Arthur do maintain traditional dairy farms.
+While the Arthur Amish do not face quite the same external population pressures as Amish settlements in the east, farmland is still quite expensive.
+This has affected occupational choices – with small business and factory work popular.
+Nonetheless, many Amish at Arthur continue in the dairy farm tradition.

 The terrain of the Arthur community is buggy-friendly, generally very flat and with paved roads.
 Common names in the Arthur community are Miller, Kauffman, Gingerich, and Schrock.
 Less-common names seen here include Jess, Otto, Diener, and Rocke.